-Damage Tolerance Analysis — DTB has conducted significant structural test and analysis programs that involve damage tolerance principles and design.
-Crack growth coupon tests are used to determine the effect of loading frequency and environment on crack growth parameters.
+DTB has conducted many structural test and analysis programs that involve damage tolerance principles and design.
+Crack growth coupon tests are used to determine the effects of the loading frequency and environment on crack growth parameters.

-For example, we can measure the crack growth rate of arresting gear during life extension tests.
-Then we would correlate the actual test results to analytical predictions of damage tolerance.
-This kind of hybrid testing and engineering work is a DTB hallmark.
+We can measure the crack growth rate of arresting gear during life extension tests and then correlate the actual test results to analytical predictions of damage tolerance.
+This type of hybrid testing and engineering work is a DTB hallmark.

-DTB utilizes AFGROW and other software packages for analysis of structures for crack growth life.
-In conjunction with our stress analysis programs, we have experience in conducting damage tolerance analysis on aircraft antenna installations and equipment modifications.
+We utilize AFGROW and other software packages for the analysis of structures for crack growth life.
+In conjunction with our stress analysis programs, we have experience in conducting damage tolerance analyses on aircraft antenna installations and equipment modifications.